20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 I settled on this scene from Rumble in the Bronx, which also happens to be one of my favorite Jackie Chan movies, where Keung (Jackie Chan) teaches Tony (Marc Akerstream) and his very 1990s gang a lesson.

-I think this scene embodies everything the audience has come to love about Jackie Chan: great martial arts skills combined with comedic elements and creative genius.
+This scene embodies everything the audience has come to love about Jackie Chan: excellent martial arts skills combined with comedic elements and creative genius.

 The action is clear and easy to follow without using shaky-cam like in the Bourne movies.